Sookeyy-12/NeuralNitro-AI/devLog.md

 ### 2023-10-23
 - Initialized the Project, set up git and github.
 - Added ML_Agents20 package.
 Was supposed to use ML_Agents21 but it was giving error while installing dependencies.

+### 2023-10-24
+- Set up car the car controls.
+Yet to add it in the game.
+- Choose the track layouts for curriculum learning.
+Yet to add it in the game.